mercury19/WRECKERdevspace/README.md

 	* All questions, comments, an dbug reports can be sent to mercury19 on the taleworlds forums, or posted in the WRECK thread, here: https://forums.taleworlds.com/index.php/topic,325102.0.html
 	* If you want to work on WRECKER, go for it.
 You can request a pull from here, or just download the source folder and go to town.
 The source code is Native 1.171.
 I did not inlcude WRECK because I didn't find it necessary for creating WRECKER.
 I use wreckertesting.py for testing new ideas, and then copy the necessary code into wrecker.py, but you can do what you want.
 If you add stuff let me know so I can check it out, and possibly use your better version :P

+Also, go ahead and ignore the sublime files~